askmike/gekko/docs/Configuring_gekko.md

 ## Watching a realtime market

 It all starts with deciding which market you want Gekko to monitor, Gekko watches a single market and all advice and price information is based on this market.
 A market is a currency/asset pair on a supported exchange.
-The supported exchanges can be found [here](./supported_exchanged.md).
+The supported exchanges can be found [here](./supported_exchanged.md), and the supported assets and currencies for each exchange can be seen [here](https://github.com/askmike/gekko/blob/0.2/exchanges.js).

 ### Configuring an exchange